 In a minute I’ll reveal the details of my review but before I get ahead of myself let me give you a little more information about QNAP, ok?

 Then we’ll dive into the juicy report details and you’ll see why I think the Turbo NAS Rocks!

-What is a QNAP?
+What is QNAP?

-QNAP is the brand name – but I would consider them white box storage per-se since they are not a big storage brand like NetApp or EMC.
+QNAP is the brand name – but I consider them white box storage since they’re not a big storage brand like NetApp or EMC.

-Did I say yet – aside from being a NAS – they are also a desktop, server, virtual host, cloud backup, multimedia hub and a lot more?
+Did I say yet – aside from being a aside from being a NAS – these data servers can also be used as a desktop system, Windows or Linux server, virtual host, cloud backup, multimedia hub and a lot more?

 About QNAP Systems, the Company

 QNAP has been around since 2004.

 And in the U.S. they’re on the West Coast at 168 University Parkway, Pomona, CA 91768 – Tel: 1-909-595-2782.